Study Code of Practice and Student Code of Conduct

 Assessment for learning

-- To set targets for where the student needs to go and how best to get there.
+- Ongoing teacher feedback helps students set targets for where they need to go and how best to get there.

 - Check-for-understanding